 The current generation of mobile systems being deployed within UK police services provide new forms of data which can be used to evaluate the influence these systems have on the performance of policing.
 These include location data, social media transactions, electronic notebooks or data drawn from the use of body worn cameras.
 While there is emerging practice within the police services in the use of analytics to understand such transactional data this remains embryonic.
 Equally, the use of mobile systems also illuminates data that was gathered but was unavailable or inaccessible to analysis.
 This data can now be used to measure or understand performance.
 Few of these are, however, incorporated into ‘conventional’ evaluation models and processes.

-The purpose of this study is to understand and explore the mechanisms by which forces are evaluating their mobile systems and the measures and data sources that they are using.
+The purpose of this study was to understand and explore the mechanisms by which forces are evaluating their mobile systems and the measures and data sources that they are using.
 An in depth exploration of practice in the nominated force will allow for the development of more effective approaches to evaluation and, through action research, the validation of these in a practice setting.

 As a member of the DTC you will also: